List of Monster High characters: Viperine Gorgon

 Viperine Gorgon (voiced by Yeni Alvarez) is a gorgon daughter of Stheno, whose sister is Medusa.
 She works as a makeup artist in Hauntlywood and is originally from Barcelgrona.
 She has pink hair, underneath which is a nest of vipers.
 She and Deuce Gorgon are cousins.
 She debuted in the 2014 film Frights, Camera, Action.
 Viperine's doll was designed by Natalie Villegas, and was released as part of the film's characters.

 Wydowna Spider

-Wydowna Spider is the daughter of Arachne, a humanoid spider monster.
+Wydowna Spider (voiced by Erin Fitzgerald) is the daughter of Arachne, a humanoid spider monster.
 She has bright red hair, dark skin, six arms and multiple red eyes.
 She is good friends with Ghoulia Yelps and is involved in various creative projects including illustrating and sewing.
 Although she can multi-task, sometimes it burns her out.
 She and Ghoulia have been working on a comic book series called Power Ghouls where she stars as a fictional superhero Webarella.
-Her debuted in the 2016 film, Monster High: Great Scarrier Reef.
+She debuted in the 2016 film, Monster High: Great Scarrier Reef.

 Wydowna was designed by Monster High creator Garrett Sander.
 She was originally introduced as "Daughter of Arachne" at the 2011 San Diego Comic-Con.
-She was one of three possible prototypes in which participants can vote on to be made into a doll.
-She made her official debut in 2013 San Diego Comic-Con with her Webarella costume.
+She was one of three possible prototypes in which participants could vote to be made into a doll.
+She made her official debut at the 2013 San Diego Comic-Con with her Webarella costume.